smy999/KINT/README.md

 2. Text data preprocessing step
     - We use the soynlp library to extract terms.
     - Extract terms are searched in the electronic dictionary of the National Institute of Korean Language.
-    - If not in electronic dictionary of the National Institute of Korean Language, it will be used in the next step.
+    - If not in the electronic dictionary of the National Institute of Korean Language, it will be used in the next step.
     - If it is in the electronic dictionary of the National Institute of Korean Language, it is judged that it is not a new internet term.

 3. New internet word detecting step
-  - Dependent Variable : Whether it is a new internet term
+  - Dependent Variable: Whether it is a new internet term
 	- Independent Variable

 		|Independent Variable|Description|